Are you psychic? Do you see ghosts?

 Me neither.
 But I have written these characters.

 One of the ways I try to get into the head of characters like this is research.

-Right now, I'm watching a nonfiction series on A&E called PSYCHIC KIDS.
+A great resource is a nonfiction TV series called PSYCHIC KIDS.
 Real life kids with psychic abilities are brought together with an adult psychic and a child psychologist who specializes in psychic kids, and they are helped to come to terms with their gifts.

 The parents are also helped.

 Most of the kids are terrified by spirits who have harassed them for years, and they are afraid to sleep.
 Some are physically ill from anxiety and stress.
 Yet they have nowhere to turn except for parents.
 They are afraid to talk to friends because they will be ostracized, and parents warn them not to talk to other adults.
 They tend to be loners.

 The parents are terrified, as well.
 They are unable to protect their kids from the ghosts, and the normal routes for help -- doctors, teachers, and ministers -- are closed to them because they fear their children will be labeled as mentally ill and medicated into zombies.
 They fear that their children could be taken from them by social services who won't believe the child's true problem.

 The psychic helps the kids come to terms with their gifts and teaches them to take away the fear, and the psychologist teaches the parents how to cope with their psychic children.
 The children also develop relationships with the other psychic kids so they no longer feel alone or like freaks.

 How would I use this information?
 A child character is easy enough to create after watching these children.
 So would a parent of a psychic child.